kayleyseow/Ultimate-Tic-Tac-Toe/README.md

 > feel free to fix this list as fit.
 - [x] Make a group
 - [ ] Is Ankia part of our group?
-- [x] Make sure everybody has the ability to access and commit to the repo
+- [ ] Make sure everybody has the ability to access and commit to the repo
-<br>  not Anika though, she hasn't yet
 - [ ] Perhaps find out a better way of collaboration
 <br>  are we just sticking with github or using something like teletype or liveshare?
 <br>  [ ] Teletype